chey/node-xymon/README.md

 Xymon client written in NodeJS.

-A drop in replacement for the original Xymon client with some added features.
+A drop in replacement for the original Xymon client (cli) with some added features.

 ![Xymon view](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0c/Xymon.png/320px-Xymon.png)